orbeon/orbeon-forms-doc/form-builder/formulas-examples.md

 ### With Orbeon Forms 4.5 and newer

-Scenario: compute the sum of values in multiple repeat iterations.
+Scenario: compute the sum of values in multiple repeat itefrations.
 Say you have:

 * a repeated grid